Movatterモバイル変換

 Introduction

 Adeveloped country, Canada has ahigh nominal per capita income globally and its advanced economy ranks among thelargest in the world by nominal GDP, relying chiefly uponits abundant natural resources and well-developedinternational trade networks.
-Recognized as amiddle power, Canada's support formultilateralism andinternationalism has been closely related toits foreign policies ofpeacekeeping andaid for developing countries.
+Canada is recognized as amiddle power; its support formultilateralism andinternationalism has been closely related toits foreign policies ofpeacekeeping andaid for developing countries.
 Canada promotesits domestically shared values through participation inmultiple international organizations and forums.
 (Full article...)

 Featured article -(show another)